FrancesCoronel/personal-website-v3/drafts/2019-06-02-being-a-unicorn.md

 So what will the future look like?

-It is inevitable that at least in the US, minorities will play in an increasingly role

 Technology is evolving at an alarming rate and businesses and educational institutions need to keep pace with the changes as they become the new norms.
 Without a diversity of voices and perspectives in technology, we run the risk of gender bias in board rooms and gender bias in artificial intelligence with the unintended consequence of errors entering algorithms.

 But there will be always be someone who wants to take away our humanity and leave an uglier picture - a picture that is not accurate.
 If everyone in here lives out loud, we can overcome the hatred and expand everyone's lives.